Method: GrillJump to Recipe

 One of the things that I always find amazing is the “evolution” of food.
 So many foods in different regions, countries, and even continents can be traced back to a common dish, but as that dish was taken, adopted, and adapted by various cultures it transforms into something different, that takes on the qualities and attributes of that region.
 One of those dishes is Cevapi or Cevapcici.
 These caseless sausages can be found throughout the Balkans and are the National dish of Bosnia and Herzergovina.
 They are also found throughout Croatia, Albania, Slovenia, Serbia, and most of the other countries in the region with each country having subtle differences in flavor, size, shape, and accompaniments.
 In appearance and taste they are quite similar to Turkish Kofta (food evolution baby!), and the roots of both are likely tied to Persian kebabs.

-I am so happy my friend Nena directed me to these fantastic Balkan treats.
+I am so happy my friend Nena directed me to these fantastic Balkan beef and lamb sausages.
 If you ever find yourself in Eastern Washington, definitely make a special trip to check out European Desserts and Appetizers by Nena.
 They are worth the trip!
 Her tiramisu and charcuterie boards are legendary in the Tri-Cities.
 Check them out at https://www.dessertsbynena.com/

 These meaty treasures are pretty simple to make with the use of fairly common ingredients.